nadia-polikarpova/cse130-web/lectures/07-classes.md

 - Type classes
 - Monads

-Will help us add cool features to the Nano interpreter!
+that will help us add cool features to the Nano interpreter!

 <br>
 <br>